kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

 Windows Settings
 ================

-Before configuring the underlying networking of the virtual machine, you might want to tweak some settings inside Windows itself.
+Before configuring the underlying networking of the virtual machine, you may want to tweak some settings inside Windows itself.

-One of the most important things to do is **disable** *Windows Firewall* and the *Automatic Updates*.
-The reason behind this is that they can affect the behavior of the malware under normal circumstances and that they can pollute the network analysis performed by CAPE, by dropping connections or including irrelevant requests.
+Two of the most important configurations to make are to **disable** *Windows Firewall* and *Automatic Updates*.
+The reason behind this is that these features can affect the behavior of the malware under normal circumstances and they can pollute the network analysis performed by CAPE, by dropping connections or including irrelevant requests.